Terms of Service

 Termination

 You can stop using Promote any time.
-Uninstall the app, delete your data (Settings → Factory Reset wipes everything locally), and that's it.
-We can suspend or terminate access to hosted features for accounts that abuse the services or violate these terms; we'll email first where we reasonably can.
+Settings → Privacy → Delete my account purges your account, games, findings, and everything else tied to your user UUID.
+We can suspend or terminate access for accounts that abuse the services or violate these terms; we'll email first where we reasonably can.

 Changes